aemarco/aemarcoCore/README.md

 	ReportPath can be set to receive a file report at the set Destination AddCategoryFilter may be used to limit crawling to the desired categories.
+	AddSourceSiteFilter may be used to limit crawling to the desired site.
+	Those filters can be combined :)

 	Start(), StartAsync(), StartAsyncTask() are availabe for starting the thing.